jeremy21212121/jeremypoole_ca/content/employers.md

 As a front-end web developer, I am proficient with the latest features of javascript, CSS3 and HTML5.
 My preferred javascript framework is currently Vue JS, but I'm generally framework-agnostic.

 I am extremely adept at troubleshooting and getting to the root of a problem.
-I have strong need to understand how all the pieces fit together.
+I have a strong need to understand how all the pieces fit together.

 I love making fast, intuitive sites and applications.
 I am comfortable working from proofs, vague ideas, or anything between.